iltommi/qdb-documentation/source/primer.rst

 What is |quasardb|?
 -------------------

 |Quasardb| is an advanced data management system.
-At its heat, it is a transactional key/value store with indexing capabilities.
-It is fast and scalable
+At its heart, it is a transactional key/value store with indexing capabilities.
+It is fast scales up and out,
-(up and out), handles concurrent accesses very well and is designed to manage large amounts of data at high-frequency.
+handles concurrent accesses very well and is designed to manage large amounts of data at high-frequency.
 One can label |quasardb| as a
 `NoSQL database <https://en.wikipedia.org/wiki/NoSQL>`_.

 |Quasardb| is *limitless*.
 If the hardware can handle it, |quasardb| can handle it.